 The game of cricket began in the Kent-Sussex borders, with hedgerow sticks for bats, the wicket gate of sheep pens for stumps, and droppings rolled with wool for balls.
 The sport grew popular in the south east of England in the seventeenth century (Countryfile).

 A cricket ball has a cork core, layered with tightly wound string and covered with a leather case.
 The construction details, dimensions, quality and performance of cricket balls are specified by British Standard BS 5993.
 A test cricket ball is covered with four pieces of leather, while a lower quality balls are covered with two pieces of leather.

-Today, no one manufactures cricket balls in the UK.
+Today, no one manufactures hand-stitched cricket balls in the UK.
 In some cases, the raw materials are sent from the UK to the Indian sub-continent for fabrication, and the balls are then finished in the UK.
-In value terms, 75% of the value comes from the UK in terms of the raw materials and finishing off.
+In value terms, 75 per cent of the value comes from the UK in terms of the raw materials and finishing off.
 The fabrication skills in India are excellent – but the raw materials and management are lacking.